denisdestruidor-x/FruitSeasScript/README.md

 	end

 	local function TweenStopped()
-		if not BodyVelocity.Parent and IsAlive(Player.Character) then
+		-- Fixed: Use LocalPlayer instead of undefined Player if not BodyVelocity.Parent and IsAlive(LocalPlayer.Character) then
-			TweenCreator:stopTween(Player.Character:FindFirstChild("HumanoidRootPart"))
+			TweenCreator:stopTween(LocalPlayer.Character:FindFirstChild("HumanoidRootPart"))
 		end
 	end